jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 The schematic is about 80% done.

-Multiple boards were produced to test how:
+Multiple boards were produced to test:
-  - touchpads shapes affect the capacitance in order to detect the touch
+  - how touchpad shapes affect the capacitance in order to detect the touch
-  - different types of LEDs emit light through PCB and 3D printed objects
+  - different types of LEDs which emit light through PCB and 3D printed objects
-  - PCB mask affects the emitted light through PCB
+  - how PCB mask affects the emitted light through PCB